-- The effects of the of the declaration of invalidity of a trademark registration are clearly specified, expressly stating that the invalidity will retroactively destroy the effects of the registration to its granting date.
+- The effects of the of the declaration of invalidity of a trademark registration are clearly specified, expressly stating that the invalidity will retroactively destroy the effects of the registration back to its granting date.

-The effects of the invalidity action of a trademark registration are not expressly specified on the current Law, although they are actually defined by the supplementary legislation.
-However, the fact that an express provision is included in the new Law stating the effects of the invalidity should be considered as positive, so as to avoid incorrect interpretations that actually were started to be done by our Courts.
+The effects of the invalidity action of a trademark registration are not expressly specified in the current Law.
+Although, they are defined by supplementary legislation.
+However, the fact that an express provision is included in the new Law stating the effects of the invalidity is constructive, so as to avoid incorrect interpretations that were already becoming in issue in the Courts.